 You can also fix the issue by restarting the impacted host.

 Keeping these issues and fixes in mind can help you avoid compromising the monitoring of your critical environments.
 Have you run up against similar issues?
-Share your fixes by posting a comment below.
+Use the Feedback tab to make any comments or ask questions.

 The following articles were used as references for this article: